DavidMcGurk/audio-tab-generator/README.md

 pre-commit install
 ```

-That is pretty much it for the moment.
+That is pretty much it for the moment :D